midhunkalarikkal/FullDomain/Notes/DSA1.md

 - Break the main problem into smaller sub-problems, solve them independently, and combine results.
 - Examples: Merge Sort, Quick Sort, Binary Search, Closest Pair of Points

-6. Greedy Algorithms
+6. Greedy Algorithm
 - Always makes the locally optimal choice at each step, hoping that this will lead to the globally optimal solution.
 - At every step of the algorithm, we make a choice that looks the best at the moment.
-To make the choice, we sometimes sort the array so that we can always get the next optimal choice quickly.
-We sometimes also use a priority queue to get the next optimal item.
+To make the choice, we sometimes sort the array or use a priority queue, so that we can always get the next optimal choice quickly.
 - After making a choice, we check for constraints (if there are any) and keep picking until we find the solution.
 - Examples: Activity Selection, Fractional Knapsack, Kruskal’s MST, Prim’s MST, Huffman Coding

 7. Backtracking
 - Backtracking is a problem-solving algorithmic technique that involves finding a solution incrementally by trying different options and undoing them if they lead to a dead end.
-It is commonly used in situations where you need to explore multiple possibilities to solve a problem, like searching for a path in a maze or solving puzzles like Sudoku.
+It is commonly used in situations where we need to explore multiple possibilities to solve a problem, like searching for a path in a maze or solving puzzles like Sudoku.
 - Examples: N-Queens, Sudoku Solver, Rat in a Maze, Subset Sum, Permutations

 8. Dynamic Programming (DP)